enunezs/dotfiles/README.md

 Partition madness!

 Trying to keep some order and easy connection between systems, I have set several partitions with specific purposes.
 My SSD contains all of the OSs and some Swap space.
-Roughly half is taken by Windows, and the rest is unevenly split by Linux partitions (My main distro Ubuntu and a flavor of the month).
+Roughly half is taken by Windows, and the rest is unevenly split by Linux partitions (My main distro ~Ubuntu~ Debian and a flavor of the month).
 Given that its considered a good principle to keep your SSD as empty as possible, only the OSs are stored on mine, and most data is kept on the HDD.

 If attemping, its recommended to always install Windows first, then Linux.
+Ubuntu/Debian installs GRUB to access the differents OS and does a fine job in finding everything.

 | Windows         | Ubuntu      | Manjaro   | Swap|
 | ---|---|---|---|